george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 ### JSON Simplified

-JSON (JavaScript Object Notation) is a straightforward, human-readable data format commonly used in APIs for data exchange.
+JSON (JavaScript Object Notation) is a lightweight data-interchange format that is widely used for transmitting data between a server and a web application, and for storing data.
+JSON is a text-based format and is language-independent, meaning it can be easily parsed and generated by various programming languages, not just JavaScript.

+In JavaScript, JSON data is displayed as objects using key-value pairs enclosed in curly braces {} or it can also represent arrays, which are ordered collections of values enclosed in square brackets [].

 ### Handling JSON